 Pre-registered Prospective Students Visiting Admissions & Athletics

-We are offering on-campus visit appointments for high school seniors, transfer students and their families.
-Receive the full attention of an admissions director, who will take a socially distanced outdoor walk down Middle Path with you and your family.
-Pre-registered prospective students are allowed access to Ransom Hall and the Gund Gallery but are otherwise not permitted in campus buildings; businesses in downtown Gambier remain open to visitors.
+We are offering on-campus visit appointments for admitted students and their families.
+Pre-registered students are allowed access to Ransom Hall and the Kenyon Inn but are otherwise not permitted in campus buildings.

 At this time, we are unable to accept new reservations for on-campus visits.
 We invite you to explore Kenyon from where you are through our digital experiences.